Tami Erin: Acting and modeling

 Erin began acting and modeling at eight years old after becoming an Elite Model with Elite Model Management.
 Erin took method acting, singing, dancing, and gymnastics.
 Erin grew up in Wheaton, Illinois, but when she was nine years old her family moved to Miami, Florida.

-Erin auditioned for the role of Pippi Longstocking when she was eleven years old and won the part out of over 8,000 girls.
+Erin auditioned for the role of Pippi Longstocking for the film The New Adventures of Pippi Longstocking when she was eleven years old and won the part out of over 8,000 girls.
 The film's director, Ken Annakin, described her personality as a good fit for the role: "Tami radiates sunshine.
 When she smiles everyone is happy.
 She is Pippi Longstocking.".

 Erin also appeared in the "Chrimbus Special" episode of Tim & Eric's Awesome Show, Great Job!.

 Philanthropy

 In 1988 Tami Erin was appointed as a United Nations Ambassador for UNICEF.
 Highlights included speaking at World Children's Day at the United Nations, New York City to the delegates of over 100 countries in the general assembly hall.
 Further, Erin became an International Ambassador for Hearts.com to raise funds for the IHeart Change program for six international charities including Generosity Water, Pencils of Promise, Eden Projects, International Lifeline Fund, Free The Slaves, and Kili To Chili.